-SAVE, set up in 1987 and listed on the MTA market of the Italian Stock Exchange (Borsa Italiana) since 2005, is the parent company of a Group which has integrated operations in the passenger service sector.
+SAVE, set up in 1987 and listed on the MTA market of the Italian Stock Exchange (Borsa Italiana) from 2005 to 2017, is the parent company of a Group which has integrated operations in the passenger service sector.
 It operates in three main business areas: airport management; mobility infrastructure management; Food & Beverage and Retail.

 In 2012 SAVE Group had a total of 2,945 employees and reported consolidated revenues of 352.5 million euros.

 In October 2014, SAVE becomes shareholder of the company Aeroporto Valerio Catullo di Verona S.p.A. that manages Verona and Brescia airports with a 41,287% stake.

 In 2015 SAVE Group had a total of 988 employees and reported consolidated revenues of 166.4 million euros.